McGovern Institute for Brain Research: SCIENTIA

-SCIENTIA by Ursula von Rydingsvard is a sculpture permanently put on display in front of the McGovern Institute.
+SCIENTIA by Ursula von Rydingsvard is a sculpture permanently on display in front of the McGovern Institute.
 It is MIT's 52nd piece of public art.
 The sculpture was commissioned by Lore Harp McGovern, co-founder of the McGovern Institute.

 The sculpture is roughly 24 ft tall and 17000 lb.
 It was constructed out of bronze using sand casting and lost-wax casting.